Understanding Pump Rotation: A Comprehensive Guide

 Why is Pump Rotation Important?

-For any Piston Pump, such as Rotary Power "C-range" or Rexroth A2/A7 pumps, the pump is intended to pull fluid in from one direction, and push it out in another.
-When pump rotation is reversed, the pump will try to pull fluid from upstream and push it backward into the supply line.
-This often leads to the pump being starved of fluid.
-In turn, the wear surfaces (pistons, control plate, barrel) heat up significantly, leading to premature pump failure.
+For any piston pump, such as Rotary Power "C-range" or Rexroth A2/A7 pumps, the pump is designed to pull fluid in from one direction and push it out in another.
+When the pump rotation is reversed, it can lead to significant issues.
+The pump will attempt to pull fluid from upstream and push it backward into the supply line.
+This often results in the pump being starved of fluid.

-Clockwise vs. Anti-Clockwise:
+Clockwise vs. Anti-Clockwise

 For Rexroth A2VK Pumps: